 Decide what skill you want to develop, and clarify what success looks like at the end of 30 days.
 Then, immerse yourself.
 Set up daily reminders on your mobile, sign up to relevant Facebook groups and follow thought leaders on LinkedIn.
 Find a relevant course on Udemy and set aside one day to complete it.
 Spend time reflecting on what you’re learning.
 Then apply this to real-life challenges.
 Setting 30 days to do intense learning means you’ll have enough pressure to learn in those 30 days (less procrastination) and you’ll see results really quickly, keeping your motivation up!

-5. Practice in the comfort zone
+5. Practice your skills in the comfort zone

 Taking on a new skill is scary.
 When learning a new, difficult skill, try using that skill in lower-risk settings (with your spouse, kids, friends, at your club or church, etc.) rather than having to start in the most high-risk arena: in front of your team at work.
 The development and progress towards competence works just as well in lower risk arenas.
 Start there first!